 Regional Level Tournaments

 At the Regional Level, participants are required to demonstrate a minimum of three Jhoon Hyung (medium length forms).
-These from are longer than Dan Hyungs (short length forms), typically having between 24 and 30 movement.
+These from are longer than Dan Hyungs (short length forms), typically having between 24 and 30 movements.
 At this level practitioners are emphasizing connecting upper, middle, and lower body so that the movement clearly demonstrates the principle of the form such as moving like a Tiger or the Ocean.
 With weapons forms, practitioners focus on precision with blade angles and accuracy with each strike.
 All three forms must meet the minimum standards to earn a bronze, silver, or gold medal. |

 |